With the right information, support, and practice, breastfeeding is comfortable and satisfying for mothers and babies.

 Help is available on all aspects of breastfeeding and its impact on daily life – from starting to stopping and all the variations in between.
 Baby Café drop-ins are run by a range of staff including health professionals such as board certified lactation consultants (IBCLCs), midwives, and nurses, and other qualified and accredited breastfeeding counselors.

 All pregnant or breastfeeding moms are welcome to drop in at any time during open hours.
-The Baby Café is open most Thursday afternoons from 2 to 4 p.m. and is located at the Scalabrini Dukcevich Center, 300 Laurel Hill Ave., Providence, RI 02909.
+The Baby Café is open most Thursday mornings from 10 a.m. to 12 p.m. and is located at the Scalabrini Dukcevich Center, 300 Laurel Hill Ave., Providence, RI 02909.

 Women & Infants WIC Program